gwcoffey/gwcoffey.com/hugo/content/posts/2023-07-15-machines-dont-understand-math/index.md

 And now we see the problem with trying to claim computers understand math.
 We have two programs for adding small numbers.
 The actual transformation steps are completely different.
 But both work perfectly, assuming you give them data with the right encoding, and decode the result in the right way.

 And here's the rub: *The computer has no idea what encodings you're using.* It is only concerened with the translation steps.
 In fact, if you apply the *first* program to the *second* encoding, you get a perfectly valid program that does a form of multiplication.
 (It isn't exactly multiplication.
-It's kind of "round the first number to the nearest perfect square, then multiply that by the second number.")
+It's kind of "round the first number up to the next perfect square, then multiply that by the second number.")

 What a program *does* depends entirely on the encoding.
-Even if you assume the computer can somehow reason about the encodings (it can't) to make sense of things, *the same program* may do something *completely different* and yet *perfectly valid* with different encodings.
+Even if you assume the computer can somehow reason about the encodings (it can't) to make sense of things, *the same program* may do something *completely different* and yet *perfectly valid* with *the same data* if the user assumes different encodings.
 Such a magical device would have no way to be sure we're doing addition here and not some kind of weird multiplication.
 And of course those are only two potential encodings.
 I'm sure a clever person could devise some other encoding that makes our same program do something different and arguably useful.

 Encoding is always done by a person.
 There is nothing in the program to tell the computer what the encoding "means" or how we plan to decode the result.

 Now I know what you're thinking: when you use the calculator on your phone you definitely don't encode the inputs yourself and decode the output.
 But that's because the input to the math transformation is the encoded output of some other program carefully planned by a person.
 And the input to that transformation is, itself, the encoded output of yet another program.
 It's turtles all the way down.
 Well not all the way because these turtles are all standing on you.

 At a high level, here's what's actually happening when you tap out `1 + 3` in the calculator app: